pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Rolling Noise Factor

-The noise factor is measurement that make use of the previously described signal to noise ratio and is defined as the ratio between the SNR of an input signal and the SNR of a system output.
-The rolling noise factor of a simple moving average can be computed in Pine Script as follows :
+The noise factor is a measurement that makes use of the previously described signal to noise ratio and is defined as the ratio between the SNR of an input signal and the SNR of a system output.
+The rolling noise factor of a simple moving average can be computed in Pine Script as follows:

 ```
 ma = sma(input,length)